 Final Words

-Do not ignore axle seal leak because they can cause severe damage to the transmission or differential if the system runs out of oil.
-Aside from the embarrassing oil puddles undeath your car, it can cause transmission slippage, overheating, accelerated wear on the internal gears, and serious damage to other internal components.
+Do not ignore axle seal leaks because they can cause severe damage to the transmission or differential if the system runs out of oil.
+Aside from the embarrassing oil puddles under your car, it can cause transmission slippage, overheating, accelerated wear on the internal gears, and serious damage to other internal components.